Alaa-AbuIssa/reading-notes-/README.md

  Hello everyone it's Alaa Abu Issa talking here
 ..
-Achtully I'm a **Civil Engineer** but as you know the bad situation in my field especially in these days , So to be honest i decided to shift may career to be inshalla a professional **Full Stak Developer** in this grateful journey and an amazing instructors team.
+Actually I'm a **Civil Engineer** but as you know the bad situation in my field especially in these days , So to be honest i decided to shift may career to be inshalla a professional **Full Stack Developer** in this grateful journey and an amazing instructors team.

 |   Assignment  |               Link                         |
 | --------------|--------------------------------------------|